 Program Introduction

 Founded in 2010, the Public History program at Northern Kentucky University is located in Northern Kentucky near the city of Cincinnati, Ohio.
 The program offers a master’s degree in public history focusing on collections management, historical interpretation, and administration.
-Approximately 45 students have graduated from the program and work in museums, historic sites and libraries.
+Approximately 70 students have graduated from the program, with a current average of 6 students graduating annually.

 Degrees Offered